OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/getting-started.md

 3. Organize data files logically, for example, put data into a `data` folder.
 4. Organize process files logically, for example, if multiple command files are used, consider creating multiple folders, with numbers to cause the folders to sort in sequential order.
-5. Use relative paths for file references.
+5. Use relative paths for file references, for example `data/somefile` and `../data/somefile`.
 The command file folder will be set as the working folder (working directory) when the command file is read.
 All other file locations should be specified relative to that folder.
-This will allow the files to be shared with others without having to change file paths.
+This allows the files to be shared with others without having to change file paths.
 6. Name GeoProcessor command files with `.gp` file extension.
 7. Use the [`StartLog`](command-ref/StartLog/StartLog) command to troubleshoot.
+This creates a local log file that is managed with command file and related files.
+The command can be commented out if it significantly slows down processing or creates a large log file.

 ## Run the Command File ##

-The GeoProcessor is run by using the `gp.bat` (Windows) or `gp.sh` (Linux, Cygwin, Git/MinGW Bash) program.
+The GeoProcessor is run by using `gp.bat` (Windows) or `gp.sh` (Linux, Cygwin, Git/MinGW Bash).
 Run from a command shell.
 The `gp` program allows running the GeoProcessor in one of the following modes: